How To Automate API using Playwright

 Setting up the Development Environment

 Before we dive into the code, let’s set up the environment.
-Make sure you have Node.js installed on your machine.
+Make sure Node.js is installed on your machine.
 Then, you can create a new project and install Playwright with TypeScript.

-If Node.js is something that sounds unfamiliar, I would recommend watching the Introduction module or the Playwright API Testing Mastery course, it’s free.
+If Node.js sounds unfamiliar, I would recommend watching the Introduction module or the Playwright UI Testing Mastery program; both are free.
 You just need to create a new account.
 In this section, I show how to configure the development environment and install Playwright.

 If you feel confident and just need quick guidance, here is what you need to do: